-To model distinct memories, we designed a Hopfield-type recurrent neural-astrocytic network, where each synapse is enseathed by an astrocytic process (see Fig \ref{fig:1}).
-The current leading hypothesis—which faces many interesting competitors \cite{RN214}—is that memories are stored as the connection strengths between neurons \cite{RN207}.
-A simple and computationaly elegant model, the Hopfield network, incorporates the above features to perform autoassociation: in other words, the tag to retrieve a network state is a corrupted version of the state itself \cite{RN212}.
-Learning in the Hopfield network \cite{RN213} can be understood as creating new attractors in the configuration space of the system, so that when the system is put into a configuration close to a stored configuration (i.e when the network is presented a noisy version of a fundamental memory), it will dynamically relax towards the nearest fundamental memory, and stay there indefinitely.
-This model—as well as its continuous analogs \cite{RN215}—have been used to explain neural dynamics in several brain regions, including persistent activity in cortex \cite{RN196,RN197} and path integration in hippocampus \cite{RN195}.
+Astrocytes have long been implicated in learning \cite{han2013} and, recently, they have been deemed as not only necessary but also sufficient cells for new memory formation \cite{adamsky2018astrocytic}.
+The leading hypothesis—which faces interesting competitors \cite{RN214}—is that memories are stored as the connection strengths between neurons, and these strengths are modified as the organism learns and grows \cite{RN207}.
+A computationally elegant model of memory, the Hopfield network, incorporates the above features to perform autoassociation: the tag to retrieve a network state is a corrupted version of the state itself \cite{RN212}.
+Learning in a Hopfield network \cite{RN213} can be understood as creating new attractors in the configuration space of the system, so that when the system is put into a configuration close to one that has been stored (i.e when the network is presented a noisy version of a fundamental memory), it dynamically relaxes towards the nearest fundamental memory, and stay there indefinitely.
+This model—as well as its continuous analogs \cite{RN215}—have been used to explain neuronal dynamics in several brain regions, including persistent activity in cortex \cite{RN196,RN197} and path integration in hippocampus \cite{RN195}.
 A challenge for Hopfield-type neural networks is explaining the origin of temporal sequences; in other words, how can a network be constructed so that the tag to retrieve a given sequence of memories is the first memory in that sequence?
-Hopfield recognized this problem and proposed a modification to his original model which allowed for the recall of temporal sequences by using an asymmetric synaptic weight matrix \cite{RN213}.
+Hopfield himself recognized this problem and proposed a modification to his original model which allowed for the recall of temporal sequences by using an asymmetric synaptic weight matrix \cite{RN213}.
 However, this method suffered from instabilities and was difficult to control.
-Sompolinsky et al \cite{RN206} , independently and in parallel with Kleinfeld \cite{RN205}, showed that this scheme could be made robustly stable by the introduction of ``slow-synapses''—synapses which compute a weighted average of the pre-synaptic neuron state.
+Sompolinsky et al. \cite{RN206}, independently and in parallel with Kleinfeld \cite{RN205}, showed that this scheme could be made robustly stable by the introduction of ``slow-synapses''—synapses which compute a weighted average of the pre-synaptic neuron state.

-Incorporating the recently discovered short response time of the astrocytic processes to the presynaptic activity, we propose a model which uses the \(Ca^{2+}\) dynamics of astrocyte processes to transition between memories in a Hopfield-type neural network.
-In this memory model, astrocyte processes triggered the transitions between learned states, where the timing of the transitions was governed by the dynamic of the \(Ca^{2+}\)-dependent SICs and SOCs.